ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 ### Out-of-Tree (OOT) Modules

 Install commands for all of the OOT modules used in the creation of the SDR ground station.
-If you make changes to the OOT modules in this repository, make sure you delete the ~/build directory from the OOT module before pushing to this repository.This is because this directory is specific to your computer and won't work on another persons computer.
+If you make changes to the OOT modules in this repository, make sure you delete the ~/build directory from the OOT module before pushing to this repository.
+This is because this directory is specific to your computer and won't work on another persons computer.

 Install SDR ground station resources.
 ```